Logan Paul: 2015–2017: YouTube beginnings

-In February 2017, Dwayne Johnson released a YouTube video entitled "Logan Paul has been cut from, like, all of The Rock's movies", in which he informs Paul that he has been cut from all of Johnson's films, and subsequently consoles him by making him the "ambassador" to his upcoming Baywatch feature film.
-On November 23, 2017, Paul released his new single, "No Handlebars", a track that draws heavily on an interpolated sample of the song "Handlebars" by the American alternative hip hop group Flobots.
-The song was heavily criticized for its perceived sexual objectification of women, including a scene in its music video where Paul rides several women like a bicycle.
-Flobots frontman Jamie Laurie lambasted Paul for both the "sexist" lyrical content of the song and for unauthorized use of the sample, calling him the face of "douchebag entitlement".
-Laurie would later go on to release a track with lyrics deriding Paul, titled "Handle Your Bars".
-Paul did not respond to Laurie's comments nor the backlash towards "No Handlebars".
-After Flobots sued Paul for copyright infringement in 2019, he deleted the song from YouTube.
+His YouTube channel was known for his vlogs about his daily life which included pranks, comedy, controversy and drama.
+In 2017, Paul was estimated by Forbes magazine to be the fourth-highest paid YouTuber, earning at least $12.5m (£9.3m).
+He also earned a significant amount from his Maverick clothing line.
+In 2018, Paul estimated that at one point he was documenting 90 per cent of his life on the internet.

 2017–2018: Suicide forest controversy

-On December 31, 2017, Paul uploaded a vlog to his YouTube channel depicting the recently deceased corpse of a man who had died by hanging himself in Aokigahara at the base of Mount Fuji in Japan, known as the "suicide forest" due to its infamy as a suicide site.
+On December 31, 2017, Paul uploaded a vlog to his YouTube channel depicting the corpse of a recently-deceased man who had died by hanging himself in Aokigahara at the base of Mount Fuji in Japan, known as the "suicide forest" due to its infamy as a suicide site.
 Initially intended to be part three of his "Tokyo Adventures" series, Paul and his group had planned to camp in the woods, but in response to finding the corpse, decided to notify the authorities and cancel their plans.
 The video gained 6.3 million views within 24 hours of being uploaded.
 Paul's video depicting the corpse, whose face was censored, and his group's reactions to it, were criticized by celebrities and politicians.
 In addition, he was accused by other members of the YouTube community of being insensitive to suicide victims.
 He was also criticized for other misbehavior he was captured taking part in during the trip, including climbing onto a moving forklift truck at the Tsukiji fish market, removing his clothing on a crowded street and then proceeding to fight with one of his traveling companions, and throwing a giant Poké Ball plush toy at passing citizens, including an officer of the Tokyo Metropolitan Police Department.
 Several petitions were posted to Change.org urging YouTube to delete Paul's channel in light of the controversy, the largest of which received more than 720,000 signatures as of February 9, 2018.